SOFZP/show-solana-node-info_v2/README.md

 ### This is complex CLI script for solana nodes monitoring

+## UPD: This script is not supported in 2025.
+We are working on new versions, more modular approach, error tolerance, more all-in-one information.

 ## TL;DR
 Script uses **on-chain solana data, API of solana.org, API of Grafana**